 During her long and successful career, Nicaragua is a subject that Susan Meiselas has continued to explore over the years.
 Susan Meiselas, a well-known American photographer got close to the Nicaraguan revolutionaries during the late 1970s.

 Through her decades-long career, Meiselas has managed to win several awards for her intensely moving images.
 She brings to her work an inquiring mind and a willingness to highlight the lives of her subjects as much as possible so that the audience can get deeper insights into the lives of the various subjects featured.

-Her first major photographic assignment concentrated on the lives of several women that were at the time participating in striptease events in fairs all over New England.
+Her first major photographic assignment concentrated on the lives of several women who participated in striptease events in fairs all over New England.
 Meiselas photographed the participants of the striptease events over three successive summers while still teaching photography privately.

 In June 1978, Meiselas journeyed to Nicaragua to capture the captivating images of the Sandinista insurgency.
 The photographs that she captured during this time were reproduced widely in various news publications and accounts.

 Pictures from a Revolution

-Ten years later, she returned to Nicaragua with the publication in an effort to track down some of the subjects that she had already captured in 1978.
+Ten years later, she returned to Nicaragua with the publication to track down some of the subjects that she had already captured in 1978.
 The result of her trip was a film known as Pictures from a Revolution, which the artist created as a result of a collaboration between Alfred Guzzetti3 and Richard P. Rogers4.

-By taking the time out and by placing herself in various dangerous situations to capture the Nicaraguan insurgents in crisp and rich detail, Meiselas successfully managed to bring the horrible and bloody events of the Nicaraguan conflict to the rest of the world.
+By taking the time out and placing herself in various dangerous situations to capture the Nicaraguan insurgents in crisp and rich detail, Meiselas successfully managed to bring the horrible and bloody events of the Nicaraguan conflict to the rest of the world.

 Reframing History, 2004

-For this project, she placed several murals that were made from her Nicaraguan series at various sites where the war-torn events of years earlier transpired.
-Her objective to return to these different scenes if the war was to encourage continued dialogue and remind people that social problems still have a past, present, and future.
+For this project, she placed several murals made from her Nicaraguan series at various sites where the war-torn events of years earlier transpired.
+Her objective to return to these different war scenes was to encourage continued dialogue and remind people that social problems still have a past, present, and future.